Name – Dr. Ranjit Singh

 The costs maybe nearly 30,000 per year or so for the above mentioned esteemed institutes.
 But if one opts for the regular colleges it might be around about 35 lakhs per year.
 Then, again it varies from state to state.

-What entry level do the newcomers in your industry have?
+What entry level opportunities do the newcomers in the Medical/Healthcare industry have?

 There are different criteria’s if we talk about the generic doctors.
 But if we talk about the line I am in, its necessary to have a graduation from a medical college, clear the exam of Punjab Civil Medical Services and be certified by Medical Council of India to practise your skills.
 Having an internship for 1or 2 after graduation would act as the icing on the cake.